wp-plugins/miln-help-book-search/readme.txt

 A great application provides dynamic help book content offering users advice gathered not only locally from static files within the help book but also from web based articles.

-Use Miln Help Book Search to add your WordPress blog content into your Mac application's helpbook.
+Use Miln Help Book Search to add your WordPress blog content into your Mac application's help book.
 Inclusion with your Mac help book is simple, set the HPDBookKBURL key to a tweaked WordPress search URL.

 By adding results from your web site directly into your Mac application, you can provide constantly updated information, help, and advice.
 You can use your WordPress search traffic to find out what users need help on.